dereknovak/LS170-LS/study_guide.md

 ## UDP (User Datagram Protocol)
 https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b

+The User Datagram Protocol (UDP) provides data transfer both speed and flexibility at the cost of reliability.

 - "The Protocol Data Unit (PDU) of UDP is known as a Datagram."
 - "This simplicity provides two things to a software engineer: speed and flexibility."